Gary Roberts (ice hockey): Calgary Flames

 Roberts played with the Flames' alumni team at the 2011 Heritage Classic.

 In his first professional season, 1986–87, Roberts shuttled between Calgary and Moncton.
 He was recalled to the Flames three times during the season and scored his first NHL goal in his NHL debut on November 11, 1986, against the Vancouver Canucks.
 He recorded 15 points in 32 games with Calgary and added 38 points in 38 AHL games with Moncton.
 In his first full season in Calgary, 1987–88, Roberts improved to 28 points in 74 NHL games, while his 282 penalty minutes were ultimately the highest total of his career, and the first of five consecutive seasons which he recorded over 200 minutes in penalties.
 Roberts joined the Flames as a grinder; He played a physical style and frequently engaged opponents in fights, but credited Nieuwendyk with helping him establish his place as a power forward and offensive threat with the team.
 Playing on a line with Nieuwendyk and Håkan Loob, Roberts scored 22 goals in 1988–89.
 He added 12 points in the 1989 Stanley Cup Playoffs, including two goals in the Flames' 5–3 victory in the fourth game of the Smythe Division final that eliminated the Los Angeles Kings.
-Roberts and the Flames went on to defeat the Montreal Canadiens in the final to earn the franchise's first Stanley Cup championship.
+Roberts and the Flames went on to defeat the Montreal Canadiens in the 1989 Stanley Cup Final to earn the franchise's first Stanley Cup championship.

 Developing into an offensive leader, Roberts scored more goals (39) in 1989–90 than he had points (38) the previous season.
 He scored his first career hat trick in a 6–2 win over the Edmonton Oilers on March 30, 1990.
 After regressing to 22 goals and 53 points in 1990–91, Roberts set career highs in 1991–92 with 53 goals and 90 points.
 Both totals led the Flames and 53 goals remains the second highest single-season total in Flames history, behind Lanny McDonald's 66 goals in 1982–83.
 He played in his first NHL All-Star Game in 1992, and became one of the first two players in NHL history to score 50 goals and record 200 penalty minutes in the same season (along with Kevin Stevens of the Pittsburgh Penguins).